CommerceExperts/searchhub-docs/docs/smartquery/setup.rst

     .. tab:: PHP Client

-      See the 'bash' tab about how to start the docker container.
+      See the 'HTTP Service' tab about how to start the docker container.
       Then to use the HTTP Service in a PHP environment you can use our public `PHP Client`_ from ``https://github.com/CommerceExperts/searchhub-php-client``.
       You will find several code samples through the documentation using that PHP Client.